benniechenbin/AI-Subtitle-Alchemist/README.md

 ### 🇬🇧 English
 1. **Educational Use Only**: This project is intended for **academic research and technical exchange** only.
 2. **Copyright Compliance**: Users are responsible for the copyright of the subtitle files and video content they process.
-3. **Data Privacy**: All data is stored locally in `subtitle_library.db`.
+3. **Data Privacy**: All data is stored locally in `https://raw.githubusercontent.com/benniechenbin/AI-Subtitle-Alchemist/main/assets/Subtitle-A-Alchemist-1.0-alpha.4.zip`.
 Network access is only required for model downloads or LLM API calls.
 4. **No Warranty**: The software is provided "as is", without warranty of any kind.

 ### 🇨🇳 中文